Atelectasis: Relaxation atelectasis

+Replacement atelectasis

 This type of atelectasis occurs when alveoli of an entire lobe of the lung are filled by a tumor, typically bronchioloalveolar carcinoma.
 The filling of the alveoli results in a loss of lung volume.

-Cicatrization (contraction) atelectasis
+Cicatrization atelectasis

-This type occurs when there is contraction of the lung tissue due to the presence of scar tissue.
+Cicatrization atelectasis occurs when there is contraction of the lung tissue due to the presence of scar tissue.
 The local or generalized fibrotic changes in the lung or pleura decrease expansion of the lung and increase elastic recoil during expiration.
 Causes include granulomatous disease (e.g., sarcoidosis), necrotizing pneumonia and radiation pneumonitis.

 Special cases

 Right middle lobe syndrome

 In right middle lobe syndrome, the middle lobe of the right lung contracts due to pressure on the bronchus.
 This many be secondary to an enlarged lymph node or occasionally a tumor.
 The blocked, contracted lung may develop pneumonia that fails to resolve completely and leads to chronic inflammation, scarring, and bronchiectasis.
 Right middle lobe syndrome may occasionally occur in the absence of obvious obstruction.
 It is hypothesized that the etiology of non-obstructive right middle lobe syndrome is transient hypoventilation secondary to chronic or acute inflammation.